 I enjoy playing soccer, running, snowboarding, hiking, and coaching soccer.
 I also like to travel.
 I have a Boston Terrier- Pug Mix named Brody and a kitten named Dexter.
 I also like going to the movies and all types of music.

-University at Buffalo - BA, Sociology
+Undergraduate Degree: University at Buffalo - Bachelor in Arts, Sociology

 What is your teaching philosophy?

 I feel that every child deserves to receive the best education possible.
 Every child is a learner, so it's important to meet their needs effectively.

 What might you do in a typical first session with a student?

 I would start by getting to know my student through an icebreaker activity.
 Then I would set learning goals with my student, and then complete a pre-assessment so I can plan accordingly.

 How can you help a student become an independent learner?

 It's important to mo

 How would you help a student stay motivated?